gnembon/carpetmod112/README.md

 In case you use different paths, you might need to modify the build script.
 This will leave a ready server jar file in your saves folder.

-It requires to have 7za, rm, cp, mv available in paths
+It requires to have 7za installed in your paths